resim-ai/sandbox/systems/perception/blog/Readme.md

 - number of False Negatives
 - Precision Recall Curve

-The actual list of metrics required to evaluate these models is much higher than the list above.
+The actual list of metrics required to evaluate these models is much longer than the list above.
 The purpose is only to show the use case.
 The code for calculating these metrics can be found in `sandbox/systems/perception/metrics` folder in the sandbox repository.
 This code is similarly dockerized and pushed to an ECR and forms the [metrics-build](https://docs.resim.ai/setup/metrics-builds/).

 ### Step 3 - Registering with ReSim
 The substep before running includes using the Resim CLI to register the experience files in S3, the experience build and metrics build in ECR to Resim.
 Check the [Getting Started Docs](https://docs.resim.ai/setup/) for more info.

-Once this is done, you can optionally create Test Suites (grouping experiences and metrics evaluation).
-But post this step, you are ready to run your tests on the cloud.
+Once this is done, you can optionally create Test Suites (grouping experiences and metrics evaluation), but after this step, you are ready to run your tests on the cloud.

 ### Step 4 - Running the Test
 The steps moving forward are fortunately very simple.
 All you need to do to run the test is, go to [ReSim Web App](https://app.resim.ai/), navigate to your project on the top right, and hit Run Tests.